MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2015-11-27-jan-zehrfeld.markdown

 J: All the other metal festivals have not even invited us because <span class="important">they think we have a saxophone and that means that we play jazz</span>.
 They don't like jazz.
 So they don't book us because they *hate* jazz.
 Because we have a saxophone, we must play jazz!
 And they also hate saxophone.
 It's shitty because *doodle-doo-doo-doodle-doodle-doo* sound like "jazz," but I don't like that "jazz."
 So, we cannot be good.
 {: .interviewee }

 There were many great jazz festivals where we played.
 This was exciting.
-We opened for [Chick Corea&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Chick_Corea), [Bill Frisell&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Bill_Frisell), and [Kenny Garrett&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Kenny_Garrett) in big opera houses and big stages.
+We opened for [Chick Corea&nbsp;<i class="non-mwm far fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Chick_Corea), [Bill Frisell&nbsp;<i class="non-mwm far fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Bill_Frisell), and [Kenny Garrett&nbsp;<i class="non-mwm far fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Kenny_Garrett) in big opera houses and big stages.
 It was an honor to do that.
 It was fun *because* of the audience.
 They were not expecting anything like this.
 It was not our audience.
 It was the *Chick Corea audience*.
 {: .interviewee }

 For them, <span class="important">it was of course a punch in the ears and their eardrums went bleeding</span>.
-1/3 left the hall, like [Manowar&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Manowar) says, "Wimps and posers leave the hall."
+1/3 left the hall, like [Manowar&nbsp;<i class="non-mwm far fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Manowar) says, "Wimps and posers leave the hall."
 They just didn't expect anything half as loud as that and they left because I think they're too faint at heart for that.
 {: .interviewee }

 <div class="video-wrapper"><iframe width="420" height="315" src="https://www.youtube.com/embed/aOm-lJme3Ec?rel=0" frameborder="0" allowfullscreen></iframe></div>